Self-Registration Stations and Electronic Sales Kiosks

 If an annual admission sticker or trail pass is purchased, the printed receipt will be valid for 30 days and will need to be exchanged for a sticker/pass.
 This printed receipt can be turned in to any property office or DNR customer service center in exchange for an actual sticker/trail pass.

-Self-registration envelopes are available at these stations for payment by cash or check (credit cards are not accepted).
+Self-registration stations have envelopes available for payment by cash or check (credit cards are not accepted).
 A receipt can be torn off the envelope for proof of payment.

 If a daily admission sticker or state trail pass is purchased, the envelope receipt serves as the daily sticker/pass.
 If an annual admission sticker or trail pass is purchased, the property will mail to the address provided on the envelope.
 Visitors need to write legibly on the envelope to ensure the property knows where to send the annual sticker/pass.